Cosmetic Bonding Preparation

 After Procedure – When to Call a Professional

-Certainly, for instance after cosmetic bonding procedure, you should call on your dentist if you observe sharp edges where the teeth were bonded.
+Certainly, for instance after cosmetic bonding procedure, you should call on your emergency dentist if you observe sharp edges where the teeth were bonded.
 Furthermore, if you have a weird feeling or your teeth feels strange when you bite down, be sure to let your dentist know immediately.
 Lastly, if the bonding chips or pieces of it fall out at any time, you should let your dentist know too.

 What Does Dental Bonding Cost?